-…and to our evolving
+…and to our developing

 peer mentoring network,

-and 24-topic community brainstorm,
+24-topic community brainstorm,

 and Library/Bookstore of the Great Turning,